ryanmorrison22/KPop/README.md

 ```bash
 opam install dune
 ```
 if it is not already present.
 Make sure that you install OCaml version 4.12 or later.
+Note that, although we don't expect major issues, we have never tested if the code compiles successfully with version 5 or above.

 Cloning should be done with the option --recursive, as in
 ```bash